honne/cdap/cdap-docs/hydrator-manual/source/creating-pipelines.rst

 First, select which application template you wish to use, either *Data Pipeline* or *ETL Real-time*.

-Then, click "Template Gallery" to bring up a dialog that shows the available templates.
+Then, click *Template Gallery* to bring up a dialog that shows the available templates.
-Click on which ever one you'd like, and it will open, allowing you to begin customizing it to your requirements.
+Click on the one you'd like to start with, and it will open, allowing you to begin customizing it to your requirements.

 ..
 These names & descriptions were extracted from cdap/cdap-ui/templates/apps/predefined/config.json